wtsi-hgi/fs-reporting/README.md

 --------------------------- | --------------------------------------------------------
-`--output DIRECTORY`        | Create the output in `DIRECTORY`, defaulting to the current working directory `--base TIME`               | Set the base time to `TIME`, defaulting to the current system time `--email ADDRESS`           | E-mail address to which the completion notification is sent; can be specified multiple times `--lustre INPUT_DATA`       | `INPUT_DATA` for a Lustre filesytem; can be specified multiple times `--nfs INPUT_DATA`          | `INPUT_DATA` for a NFS filesytem; can be specified multiple times `--warehouse INPUT_DATA`    | `INPUT_DATA` for a warehouse filesytem; can be specified multiple times
+`--output DIRECTORY`        | Create the output in `DIRECTORY`, defaulting to the current working directory `--base TIME`               | Set the base time to `TIME`, defaulting to the current system time `--email ADDRESS`           | E-mail address to which the completed report is sent; can be specified multiple times `--lustre INPUT_DATA`       | `INPUT_DATA` for a Lustre filesytem; can be specified multiple times `--nfs INPUT_DATA`          | `INPUT_DATA` for a NFS filesytem; can be specified multiple times `--warehouse INPUT_DATA`    | `INPUT_DATA` for a warehouse filesytem; can be specified multiple times